.

 Epilogue

-By 1967, Chrysler Canada had rationalized its model and marketing situation to the point where there was almost no difference between U. S. and Canadian offerings, exceptions being the aforementioned Monaco/Monaco 500 convertible and the Fargo line of cloned Dodge trucks.
-This included the belated introduction of the A-body Dodge Dart and the inclusion of the Valiant into the Plymouth line.
+By 1967, there was almost no difference between U. S. and Canadian Chrysler cars and trucks, exceptions being the Monaco/Monaco 500 convertible and the Fargo line of cloned Dodge trucks.
+This included the belated introduction of the A-body Dodge Dart and moving the Valiant into the Plymouth car line.

-In fact, 1967 was the ONLY year since at least the end of World War II that ALL Canadian Dodges had different instrumentation from their Plymouth counterparts.
-The '68 B-bodies on both sides of the border (other than Charger and Super Bee) all shaared the same gauges, with the Charger gauge cluster appearing on the GTX and Road Runner in '70.
+1967 was the only year since the end of World War II that all Canadian Dodges had different instrumentation from their Plymouth counterparts.
+The '68 B-bodies on both sides of the border (other than Charger and Super Bee) all shared the same gauges, with the Charger gauge cluster appearing on the GTX and Road Runner in 1970.
 By 1972 one could only tell a Dodge from a Plymouth from the inside by a few small emblems... ...and that was assuming your car was fitted with the correct emblems, which wasn't always the case in that era...

-Chrysler Australia, possibly inspired by Canada's embrace of the Dart-based "Valiant", introduced the VE Valiant series in 1967.
-The VE was clearly strongly influenced by the '67 Dart.
+Chrysler Australia introduced the VE Valiant series in 1967.
+The VE was clearly strongly influenced by the 1967 Dart.
 The later Australian Valiant Hardtop was essentially a '69 Dart with right hand drive and front sheetmetal somewhat reminiscient of (not identical to) a '70 Dart.
 And the Pacer Hardtop would have been familiar to American Swinger 340 fans, at least until the bonnet was opened...

-The first non-Japanese MoPar line made exclusively for the Canadian market was the '78 Plymouth Caravelle (actually first made in mid-1977), which was initially a Dodge Diplomat clone with modified grille and taillights; it lasted until its American counterpart died in 1989.
+The first non-Japanese MoPar car after 1970 made exclusively for the Canadian market was the 1978 Plymouth Caravelle (actually first made in mid-1977), which was initially a Dodge Diplomat clone with modified grille and taillights; it lasted until its American counterpart died in 1989.

 There was a two-door front wheel drive Caravelle through 1986 which never appeared in the US.

-With the introduction of the G-body sports model in '84, Chrysler Canada started on a different path.
-The Dodge Daytona was marketed in Canada as a Chrysler Daytona, and sold by Dodge-Chrylser and Plymouth-Chrysler dealers alike in Canada.
+With the introduction of the G-body sports model (Dodge Daytona) in '84, Chrysler Canada started on a different path.
+The Dodge Daytona was marketed in Canada as a Chrysler Daytona, and sold by Dodge-Chrysler and Plymouth-Chrysler dealers alike in Canada.
 This was later followed by the Chrysler Dynasty and Chrysler Intrepid.
-It appears that Chrysler Canada found this easier than creating Plymouth clones of Dodges, or for that matter than selling Dodge cars.
+It appears that Chrysler Canada found this easier than creating Plymouth clones of Dodge cars, or for that matter than selling Dodge cars.
 The phasing out of Dodge cars was reversed in 2004 when the Dodge SX 2.0 was brought out to complement the Chrysler Neon.
+Today, Chrysler Canada uses the same brands and models as Chrysler in the United States.

 Essential Links